-with artist HANNA LEE JOSHI
+with artwork by HANNA LEE JOSHI

 In her debut book, Why I’m No Longer Talking to White People About Race, British journalist and author Reni Eddo-Lodge based her decision to exclude white people from conversations about structural racism on the “emotional disconnect that white people display when a person of colour articulates their experience.”
 In the nearly two decades that I have lived between Europe and the United States, I have noticed a bifurcated version of this phenomenon.
 Whenever the topic is American racism, the Europeans in my circle have been knowledgeable of, and vocally against, the historic discrimination of minorities or the current caging of Latinx children.
 Unfortunately, this civic engagement quickly dissipates whenever the topic shifts to European racism, especially relating to the causes and outcomes of the enduring refugee crisis.